Officials release new details, bodycam footage from deadly police shooting of Jayland Walker

-AKRON, Ohio — Officials in northeast Ohio released bodycam footage of last week's fatal shooting involving eight officers and a 25-year-old man who police say fled from a traffic stop.
+AKRON, Ohio — A man shot and killed by Akron police officers in a hail of bullets following a vehicle and foot pursuit was unarmed at the time of the shooting, but a shot appeared to have come from the vehicle during the pursuit, police said.
+Officers said they feared he was preparing to fire when they discharged their weapons, authorities said.

-The video released by the City of Akron and the Akron Police Department on Sunday included a narrated timeline of the events leading up to the shooting on June 27.
+New video released by the City of Akron and the Akron Police Department on Sunday included a narrated timeline of the events leading up to the shooting death of Jayland Walker on June 27.

 Text in the video said officers attempted to stop Walker for a traffic violation.
 Police said Walker refused to stop and drove away, leading to a pursuit.